Trees and shrubs

 The established trees within the Cemetery are predominantly evergreen.
 Irish yews flank the central path, English yews, holly and a number of holm oaks are spread throughout the site.
 The original planting was with evergreens which Loudon considered gave a suitably solemn and traditional air to the setting.
 Many of these trees and the holly hedge remain today.

-In 2009 Landscape Architects Robert Myers Associates produced a plan and some thirty new trees have been planted since then: evergreens to preserve and enhance the original structure of Loudon’s planting and deciduous specimens to introduce a little colour, blossom and fruit and increase biodiversity.
+In 2009 Landscape Architects Robert Myers Associates produced a plan and some thirty new trees have been planted since then: evergreens to preserve and enhance the original structure of Loudon’s planting, and deciduous specimens to introduce a little colour, blossom and fruit and increase biodiversity.

 The southern boundary – the former northern edge of the town – is marked by a row of mature sycamore and lime trees with a deliberately wild hedge of native species beneath, including hawthorn, blackthorn and spindle.